 - Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin®, Advil®) and naproxen (Aleve®)

 - Blood thinners (anticoagulants)

-Tell your doctor or nurse if you’re taking any of these medications.
-Don’t take them unless your doctor says it’s okay.
-Your nurse will give you information about what medications you can’t take and what you can take instead.
+Tell your healthcare provider if you’re taking any of these medications.
+Don’t take them unless your healthcare provider says it’s okay.
+They’ll give you information about what medications you can take instead.

-If you have any allergies, speak with your doctor or nurse before your procedure.
+If you have any allergies, talk with your healthcare provider before your procedure.

 Arrange for someone to take you home

 You must have a responsible care partner take you home after your procedure.
 A responsible care partner is someone who can help you get home safely and report concerns to your healthcare providers, if needed.
 Make sure to plan this before the day of your procedure.